Some Edinburgh Tips From Locals and what to see in Edinburgh

 The Botanic cottage Edinburgh, Leith

-So first on our list is the Botanic Cottage in Leith.
+So, after a hearty breakfast with us here at Parliament House Hotel it’s time to start your explorations!
+First on our list is the Botanic Cottage in Leith.
 Interestingly it was built in 1764-5 by two renowned architects of the time, John Adam and James Craig.
 And it is here that medical students of the past were taught botany during the height of the Scottish Enlightenment.
 Sadly, the cottage was nearly lost to neglect and vandalism.
 But luckily, a local community campaign brought it back to life.
 Now, rebuilt and restored to its former glory it is open to the public to visit.
 Here, educational activities, community sessions, and public events are hosted throughout the year.

 Lambs House, Leith, Top of our unusual things to do in Edinburgh

 Next on our list is Lamb’s House, a spectacular historic A-listed building in Leith.
 Dating as far back as 1610 this residence was occupied by an Edinburgh merchant called James Lamb.
 Interestingly, it was here back in 1561 that he entertained Mary, Queen of Scots upon her return from France.
 Luckily, in 2010, before the house was bought by potential developers, conservation architects Kristin Hannesdottir and Nick Groves-Raines snapped it up.
 And as a result, it has been lovingly restored to its former glory, with exceptional gardens to enjoy.